ElderCare & Homeschooling

 If you have several children, educational games (see “Homeschool Fun and Games”) and multilevel activities allow you to get maximum results with minimal effort.
 In most cases, you can alternate subjects; rather than trying to cover six subjects in a day, cover two or three subjects in longer sessions.

 Many caregivers admit that much of their discouragement stems from the concern that they just aren’t doing enough, or that their children will end up with big learning gaps.
 If you are aware of the typical academic milestones, you can make a conscious decision to focus on certain concepts now or concentrate on them later.
 “What Should I Be Teaching?” can help you identify which basics you want to cover when.
-For members who need a little help adapting their curriculum to fit this changing lifestyle, HSLDA’s education consultants are just a phone call or email away.

 How Will Caregiving Affect My Family?